mcc-us/mcc-us.github.io/_posts/2024-07-17-qbo-trainings.md

 ---

-## Onboarding clients who are new to QuickBooks Online
+## On-boarding clients who are new to QuickBooks Online

 ## Signing up a client new to QuickBooks Online

-## Completing the onboarding process for clients who are new to QuickBooks Online
+## Completing the on-boarding process for clients who are new to QuickBooks Online

-## Onboarding clients who are already using QuickBooks Online
+## On-boarding clients who are already using QuickBooks Online

 ## Reviewing a client’s existing QuickBooks Online books